LGBTQ rights in Saint Vincent and the Grenadines

-Lesbian, gay, bisexual and transgender (LGBT) people in Saint Vincent and the Grenadines face legal challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Saint Vincent and the Grenadines face legal challenges not experienced by non-LGBTQ residents.
 The Penal Code makes same-sex sexual acts illegal with a punishment up to 10 years in prison, although the law is not enforced.
 In addition, it outlaws the practice of "buggery" (which is anal and oral sex), whether homosexual or heterosexual and irrespective of whether the act was consensual.
 The country's laws also do not address discrimination or harassment on account of sexual orientation or gender identity, nor recognize same-sex unions in any form, whether it be marriage or partnerships.
 Households headed by same-sex couples are not eligible for any of the same rights given to regular married couples.
 In 2024, Saint Vincent and the Grenadines upheld its constitutional ban on same-sex sexual activity within its High Court.

 Legality of same-sex sexual activity

 Homosexuality is illegal in Saint Vincent and the Grenadines.
 Section 148 of the Criminal Code states that:

 "Any person, who in public or private, commits an act of gross indecency with another person of the same sex, or procures or attempts to procure another person of the same sex to commit an act of gross indecency with him or her, is guilty of an offence and liable to imprisonment for five years."